-The length of stay is 12-18 months.
-During this time you will be expected to find and maintain a job and stay current with rent and any fines or child support.
+We ask residents to plan on 18 months in the program and, if possible, to continue to attend groups for 6 months after moving out of the Omega Project houses.
+During this time, you will be expected to find and maintain a job and stay current with rent and any fines or child support.

 We consider a resident a success when they have laid the foundation needed to live a healthy, addiction free lifestyle.
 That includes 1 year of clean time, completion of the curriculum, a solid accountability team, and the financial base needed to be ready to move out.

 I am married and/or have children.
 What kind of contact can I expect to have with them while in the program?